contrast-zone/t-rewriter.js/README.md

 ## 4. work done so far

-A lot of research is invested in conceptualisation of *systelog*, and it is still heavily under construction.
+A lot of research is invested in conceptualisation of *co-rewrite*, and it is still heavily under construction.
 During its conceptualisation journey, it has been an agile experimenting project, advancing its theoretical background with each iteration.
-Curious readers may want to skim over [historical documents directory](https://github.com/systelog/systelog-core/tree/master/history) that collect the successive iterations.
+Curious readers may want to skim over [historical documents directory](https://github.com/co-rewrite/co-rewrite-core/tree/master/history) that collect the successive iterations.

-The current iteration is explained in actual [working draft](draft/systemath.md), and its implementation is [in progress](https://systelog.github.io/systelog-core/playground/).
+The current iteration is explained in actual [working draft](draft/systemath.md), and its implementation is [in progress](https://systemath.github.io/co-rewrite-core/playground/).
 Expect updates to working draft during implementation phase.

-Related to *systelog*, various experiments in Javascript were conducted with term rewriting concepts, finally achieving some promising results.
+Related to *co-rewrite*, various experiments in Javascript were conducted with term rewriting concepts, finally achieving some promising results.
 Please refer to [Rewrite.js](https://github.com/contrast-zone/rewrite.js) project for more information about the latest experiment.

 ## 5. future plans

-We are continuing our efforts to actively work on *systelog*, hoping to get closer to actual implementation.
+We are continuing our efforts to actively work on *co-rewrite*, hoping to get closer to its actual implementation.

 ```
 // work in progress //